rh9891/Sunnies/README.md

 Sunnies is a beautifully designed symptom and mood tracking app built with React, Vite, Next.js, and Firebase to help users gain insight into their well-being.
 By allowing users to log their daily moods, symptoms, and personal notes, Sunnies helps visualize patterns over time and empowers individuals to take charge of their mental and physical health.

+Sunnies provides interactive charts powered by Chart.js, allowing users to track their mood and symptom trends over time.
+These visualizations, which help users recognize correlations, detect patterns, and gain deeper insights into their well-being, include:

+- **Mood Frequency Chart**: A pie chart displaying how often each mood has been logged.

+- **Symptom Frequency Chart**: A bar chart tracking symptom occurrences.

+- **Mood and Symptom Correlation Chart**: A stacked bar chart showing relationships between moods and symptoms.

 ## User Story